NicholasFarrel/educational_LaTeX/README.md

 If you have suggestions or want to contribute, feel free to open an issue or reach out.
 Collaboration is welcome!

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).
-You're free to use, modify, and distribute with attribution.